-Your plan late enrollment penalty is due in our office by the first day of the month.
-If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by the first day of the month.
+Your Part D late enrollment penalty is due in our office by the first day of the month.
 If we have not received your payment by the 15th of the month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty, if owed, within 90 days.
-If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.
+If you are required to pay a Part D late enrollment penalty to keep your prescription drug coverage.

 If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact your Customer Experience Team to see if we can direct you to programs that will help with your costs.
-(Phone numbers for your Customer Experience Team are printed on the back cover of this booklet.)

 If we end your membership because you did not pay your Part D late enrollment penalty, if owed, you will have health coverage under Original Medicare.
 In addition, you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
-(If you go without "creditable" drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)
+(If you go without creditable drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)